Welcome to computer science field!

 Here are some important topics that you will want to learn about.
-Please learn them BY ORDER.
+Please learn them BY THE ORDER.

 - Discrete Mathematics.
 Please read this Kenneth H. Rosen (2012).
 Discrete Mathematics and Its Applications.
 McGraw-Hill book or this Alfred V. Aho and Jeffrey D. Ullman (1994).
 Foundations of Computer Science book (free online version).
 Alternatively, please watch this MIT 6.042J Mathematics for Computer Science course.

 - Computer Networks.
 Please read this Andrew S. Tanenbaum and David J. Wetherall (2011).
 Computer Networks.
 Pearson Education book and this James F. Kurose and Keith W. Ross (2021).
 Computer Networking: A Top-Down Approach.
-Pearson book and this Mark Minasi et al. (2014).
-Mastering Windows Server 2012 R2.
-John Wiley & Sons book.
+Pearson book and this Brian Svidergol et al. (2018).
+Mastering Windows Server 2016.
+Wiley book.

 - Computer Architecture.
 Please read this David Harris and Sarah Harris (2013).
 Digital Design and Computer Architecture.
 Elsevier book.